ArchipelagoMW/Archipelago/README.md

 Use to enable quick item swap with L/R buttons. (default: False)

 ```
---fastmenu
+--fastmenu [{normal,instant,double,triple,quadruple,half}]
 ```

-As an alternative to quickswap, opens menu instantly. (default: False)
+Alters the rate at which the menu opens and closes. (default: normal)

 ```